 Remove the yuca from the heat and drain off the water.

 Place cooked yuca in a bowl along with the half-and-half, butter, and roasted garlic.

-Mash together with a potato masher or whip using an electric beater.
+Mash together with a potato masher or whip using an electric hand mixer.

 Season with nutmeg, and salt and pepper to taste.
 Enjoy.

 - While half-and-half is used in this recipe, soy milk, whole milk, 2 percent milk, and skim milk are all reasonable substitutes.